How to Get the Most out of your CELTA Interview

 - Don’t feel you have to be very formal or to wear an uncomfortable suit.
 It’s not an interview for a job.
 The interviewer is merely trying to discover if you have the capacity to pass your CELTA course!

-We also managed to speak to Mike Carter, the Head of Teacher Training at Seville, who said he had many potential candidates worry too much about their grammar, and not enough about actual teaching.
-He gave this word of advice, “You should prepare by thinking about how you would teach some of the examples in the pre-interview tasks you completed.
+We also spoke to Mike Carter, the Head of Teacher Training at Seville, who said he had many potential candidates worry too much about their grammar, and not enough about actual teaching.
+He gave this nugget of advice, “You should prepare by thinking about how you would teach some of the examples in the pre-interview tasks you completed.
 The tutor might also ask how you would deal with potential problems in/out of the class.”

 So, this could be having an idea about highlighting the difference between different functions of grammar, or how you would solve a problem of mixed ability classes!